rafolian/Program-Design-Project/README.md

 # PSP0101 PROBLEM SOLVING AND PROGRAM DESIGN

-This application, main.py contains the followings:
+This application is Jumanji: Interactive game for kids.
+The main program is main.py containing the followings:

-1. background music
+1. initiate background music
-2. infinite loop with a menu of 6 choices
+2. run infinite loop with a menu of 6 choices

 This application uses the following internal libraries: